Arkajyoti333/e-Shopping-app/README.md

 npm install
 ```

-<p>3. et up environment variables: Create a .env file and add your MongoDB URI payment gateway keys and other necessary configuration.</p>
+<p>3. set up environment variables: Create a .env file and add your MongoDB URI payment gateway keys and other necessary configuration.</p>

 <p>4.
 Run the server:</p>